Monday, February 19, 2018

 Review: Ortofon Super OM 20 Phono Cartridge

 Introduction: Reviewing phono cartridges is a difficult task.
 Why?
-Because it's part of a complex system involving the tonearm. platter, vibration, setup, and, based on the quality of the other components downstream, can radically one's perception of the whole system.
+Because it's part of a complex system involving the tonearm. platter, vibration, setup, and, based on the quality of the other components downstream, can radically alter one's perception of the whole system.
 Also a cartridge that works wonderfully for one system may be dreadful on another.
 That's the nature of the analog beast: difficult to tame but, to my ears, worth the trouble.

 As for why I decided to replace the Shure M97xE; it's a matter of personal taste.
 The M97xE is one smooth cartridge but I had the feeling I was missing something, mostly the very top end sparkle.
 And since I'm upgrading my current system - one component at a time - I thought it was time to try something a little different.
 The OM series was mainly selected because it is supposed to be an ideal match with the lightweight arm on the Dual CS5000 turntable.
 The CS5000 originally did ship with an OM cartridge, so why not take the manufacturer's recommendation to heart?